Qawwali music legends Rizwan-Muazzam Qawwals performing at South Asian Sounds Festival at Southbank Centre.

 Their exhilarating and exciting live show is perfect to close South Asian Sounds 2025.

-UK’s finest Sitar player Roopa Panesar will also be performing at the South Asian Sounds Festival on Saturday 17th May.
-Get your tickets here.
+The UK’s finest Sitar player, Roopa Panesar, will also be performing at the festival on Saturday 17 May, get your tickets here.